Incredible Crisis: Plot

 The second chapter focuses on mother Etsuko, who is out buying ingredients for Hatsu's birthday dinner.
-She soon visits the bank, where she finds it to be in the process of being robbed, but manages to sneak out without being noticed until the last minute.
-The bank robbers choose to use Etsuko to investigate the money vault, and she is ordered to take a golden piggy-bank, which she finds booby-trapped and thus must replace its weight using the ingredients she has bought thus far.
-After doing so, she gives it to her captors; who force her to open it by inputting musical commands which two of the bank robbers demonstrate.
-Once done, they unexpectedly find it open up and transform into a deadly machine, firing off lasers.
-Etsuko manages to remove its head however using one of her ingredients, and it explodes, throwing her and the bank robbers to the back of the bank and onto a long area of snow.
-The bank robbers try to shoot her down (possibly because she's a key witness to the crime), but she manages to speed off ahead, and accidentally lands into a gorge.
+She goes to the bank, but finds a robbery underway, and nearly manages to sneak away but is noticed at the last minute.
+The bank robbers choose Etsuko to investigate the vault, and she is ordered to take a golden piggy bank, which she finds booby-trapped and thus must replace its weight using her groceries.
+She gives the piggy bank to her captors, whose leader, who reveals herself to be the beautiful lady Taneo would chase after, forces her to open it by inputting musical commands which two of the bank robbers demonstrate.
+The piggy bank opens and transforms into a device that shoots lasers.
+Etsuko manages to remove its head using her groceries, causing it to explode and launch her and the robbers through the back wall of the bank and out into the snow.
+They attempt to shoot Etsuko, but she manages to outrun them by snowboard, then falls into a gorge.
 Sometime later, Etsuko awakens in a secret military air jet hangar, where she decides to pilot a jet to get back home.
-After take off, she discovers that a giant bear (which has a large sign of Ririka on) is roaming and destroying the city; and being the only fighter jet remaining in the sky, she is forced to shoot it down, and succeeds.
-After its defeat, she returns to Hatsu's house with the ingredients, declaring "Sukiyaki" for dinner.
+After take off, she discovers that a giant bear, with a tag saying "Ririka" attached to it, destroying the city.
+Piloting the last remaining jet, Etsuko must shoot the bear down.
+After its defeat, she returns to Hatsu's house to prepare sukiyaki for dinner.

-The third chapter features son Tsuyoshi, who is out reading in a park-like area.
-To his amazement, he witnesses a teddy bear grow to giant size not too far away (the same bear that Etsuko encountered) which gives off pink rays - one of which comes into contact with Tsuyoshi and shrinks him to miniature ant-like size.
-To his horror, he is forced to run away from the ants while avoiding mudslides, spiders, and an encounter with a shrunken boat owner like his dad.
+The third chapter features son Tsuyoshi, who is out reading in a park.
+To his amazement, he witnesses a teddy bear grow to giant size not too far away (the same bear that Etsuko encountered) which gives off pink rays - one of which comes into contact with Tsuyoshi and shrinks him to miniature size.
+He must then run away from a ravenous antlion while avoiding mudslides, then escape a spider's web, and following an encounter with the unfortunate boat owner who helped Taneo earlier - in which Tsuyoshi, too, unplugs the block and nearly causes the boat to sink - he has to escape pursuit from a praying mantis, after which a friendly ant leads him through a series of underground tunnels straight to Hatsu's backyard.